Nozbe/WatermelonDB/docs-master/Query.md

 Example: we want to query comments posted more than 14 days after the post it belongs to was published.

+There's sadly no built-in syntax for this, but can be worked around using unsafe expressions like so:

 ```js
 // SQL example:
 commentsCollection.query(